 Data-driven efforts to end violence against children

 Violence Against Children Surveys (VACS) are nationally representative surveys of males and females between the ages of 13-24, designed to measure the burden of sexual, physical, and emotional violence experienced in childhood and adolescence.
 VACS data are designed to provide countries with evidence to address, reduce, and ultimately eliminate violence against children.
-The HEARD Project is supporting USAID’s Displaced Children and Orphan’s Fund (DCOF) to capture learning from and strengthen countries’ responses to their VACS data.
+The Health Evaluation and Applied Research Development (HEARD) Project is supporting USAID’s Displaced Children and Orphan’s Fund (DCOF) to capture learning from and strengthen countries’ responses to their VACS data.
 This work aims to ensure that the data on violence against children generated by VACS is driving action on the ground.
 HEARD is working to develop learning resources based on country experiences, provide direct support to country responses to VACS data, and disseminate learning.
 This work is not an evaluation of VACS or how they were implemented.
 Rather, we seek to learn what processes, technical support, and coordination mechanisms have proven most useful in acting on the surveys to develop and fund national action policies and programs.

 Learn more about the HEARD Project Support for Country Responses to VACS on the following pages: